-‘Event’ was of immense significance to modernism’s revolutionary agenda, resisting Realism and Naturalism – and, simultaneously, the monumentality of architecture itself.
-Event Space analyses a number of spatiotemporal models central to that revolution, both illuminating the history of avant-garde performance, and inspiring contemporary approaches to performance space.
+‘Event’ was of immense significance to modernism’s revolutionary agenda, resisting realism and naturalism – and, simultaneously, the monumentality of architecture itself.
+Event-Space analyzes a number of spatiotemporal models central to that revolution, both illuminating the history of avant-garde performance and inspiring contemporary approaches to performance space.

 TOWARD A THEORY OF ‘SPACING’ THROUGH AVANT-GARDE ACTION

 Event-Space: A Useful Paradigm In Motion

 Event (becoming-architecture of performance)

 Garnier’s Architecture as Mise-en-scène